Q. What if an employer's leave policy or a collective bargaining agreement provides greater family and medical leave benefits than the WFMLL or FMLA?

-NOTE: When addressing WFMLL/FMLA questions regarding faculty and academic staff, please refer to University of Wisconsin System Unclassified Personnel Guideline #10 for additional information and guidance.
+NOTE: When addressing WFMLL/FMLA questions regarding faculty and academic staff, please refer to UW System Administrative Policy 1212 (formerly BN3) Sick Leave for additional information and guidance.
 When addressing similar questions regarding classified staff, please refer to the appropriate collective bargaining agreement.

 Serious Health Condition

 A disabling physical or mental illness, injury, impairment or condition that involves: (1) inpatient care at a hospital, nursing home, or hospice; (2) outpatient care that requires continuing treatment or supervision by a health care provider.

 An illness, injury, impairment, or physical or mental condition that involves: (1) inpatient care including any related period of incapacity or any subsequent or (2) continuing treatment by a health care provider.
 The test for “continuing treatment” generally requires a period of incapacity lasting more than three consecutive days plus health care professional treatment, or treatment for a chronic or long-term condition.

 A position with equivalent compensation, benefits, working shift, hours of employment and other terms and conditions of employment.